oceanprotocol-archive/predict-eth/ideas/algorithmic-trading-flow.md

 This quickstart supports those in the DeFi community that are interested in algorithmically trading cryptocurrencies.

-A custom trading strategy hosted on Ocean Protocol's Polygon Main Net collaborates with the open-source project, [Freqtrade](https://github.com/freqtrade/freqtrade), to demonstrate an algorithmic crypto trading use case.
+It's a custom trading strategy published as an Ocean asset on Polygon.
+It leverages the open-source project [Freqtrade](https://github.com/freqtrade/freqtrade) to demonstrate an algorithmic crypto trading use case.

 # 1\.
 Setup